Questions coming in April 2019!

 Trap Answers: BEWARE OF TWINS

 If two questions are the same, then both are likely wrong.
-This video is from the GRE critical reasoning section, which is very similar to the GRE logical reasoning question (GRE students often review official GRE questions for a challenge).
+This video is from the GMAT critical reasoning section, which is very similar to the GRE Critical Reasoning questions.

 Beware: Scope Trap